 Links

-If you’d like to read more about my travels in the UK, click on the countries following links; England, Scotland and Wales.
+If you’d like to read more about my travels in the UK, click on the following links: England, Scotland and Wales.

-If you want to check out UK passes and what you should get for where then read my blog on Explore the UK with Passes.
+If you want to learn about UK passes and what you should get for where, read my blog on Explore the UK with Passes.

 If you’d like to read more of my blogs on Australia, you can find them on the following links; Queensland, South Australia, New South Wales, Victoria, Camping and Silo Art.